mikymod/blog/content/post/gm_rooms_transition_system.md

 What is a transition?
 When?
 Where?
 Why?
 ```

-transition_obj is a teleport from a room to another.
+Transition is a teleport from a room to another.

 __Talk about all_switches_enabled in One Level Per Room__

 ```